ipeaGIT/flightsbr/README.md

 coverage](https://codecov.io/gh/ipeaGIT/flightsbr/branch/main/graph/badge.svg)](https://app.codecov.io/gh/ipeaGIT/flightsbr?branch=main)
 [![DOI](https://img.shields.io/badge/DOI-10.31219%2Fosf.io%2Fjdv7u-blue)](https://doi.org/10.31219/osf.io/jdv7u)

-**flightsbr** is an R package to download flight and airport data from Brazil’s Civil Aviation Agency (ANAC).
-The data includes detailed information on all aircrafts, airports, and airport movements registered in ANAC, on airfares and on every international flight to and from Brazil, as well as domestic flights within the country.
+**flightsbr** is an R package designed to facilitate the download of comprehensive flight and airport data from Brazil’s Civil Aviation Agency (ANAC).
+The package provides access to detailed information on aircraft, airports, and airport operations registered with ANAC.
+It also includes data on airfares, all international flights to and from Brazil, and domestic flights within the country.

 ## Installation